agrosoftmanofti/CollapsibleNavMenu/README.md

 ## 🎮 Demo Application

-A sample Blazor WebAssembly project is included in the `ExampleApp` folder.
+A sample Blazor Server project is included in the `ExampleApp` folder.
 This app references the library project and shows the `CollapsibleMenuComponent` in action.
 After opening the solution, set `ExampleApp` as the startup project and run the application to explore the navigation menu.